19 Aug 50%

 I inserted the magazine back into the rifle until it clicked into place.
 I was about 300 meters away from the cabin, which must have been comfortably within the rifle’s range.
 Not that I had any confidence it would mean anything.
 I started adjusting the elevation knob on the scope but was uncertain about how much to add.
 I know my way around a gun, but as in many things, my knowledge is superficial.
 A jack of all trades, master of none, as I think the saying goes.
 I’m a decent shot as far as a guy can be without proper training or regular practice.
 Occasionally I go with one of my friends to a shooting range as a guest.
 I fired various guns, just for fun.
 But I guess it wasn’t fun enough for me to pursue more seriously as a hobby.
 And hunting doesn’t appeal to me as I don’t like shooting at living things.
 I have no moral objections with killing animals for food, after all that is our human nature and a result of many millions of years of evolution.
 But I prefer that other people do it for me.
 Why would I do the dirty work if I don’t have to?
 So I had no idea how accurate and effective I would be even with a good weapon, in a situation like his.
 My guess was – not very.
 But I had to deal with it somehow.

 It was an old-fashioned bolt-action rifle.
 So I moved the bolt up, toward me, back and down again, inserting the round into the chamber and locking it in.
 It took some effort.
 I managed to snag the reloading mechanism in a couple of places, pushing and pulling back and forth until it was ready to fire.
 Pathetic.
 Maybe I should have taken a semi-automatic AR-15 type rifle instead.
 I thought this one would be easier to handle, but it definitely wasn’t.
-I guess I have subconsciously picked the same type of weapon that I favored in first-person shooter computer games.
+I guess I have subconsciously picked the same type of weapon that I favored in first-person shooter VR games.
 I always preferred stealth and precision sniping from a distance to spraying bullets in a Max Payne style frontal assault.

 It was quiet, or at least as quiet as it can be in a forest.
 Which was actually not quiet at all.
 I kept twitching and looking at the sources of random and suddenly unfamiliar sounds I heard coming from all around me.
 I actually found myself raising my rifle and trying to aim at a freakin frog!
 I didn’t know it was a frog of course, I only kept hearing a steady “Thump… Thump… Thump…” of someone large and heavy walking toward me, and it was getting closer and closer and seemed to be just meters away, but nobody was there.
 I started panicking, expecting an invisible alien to materialize in front of me.
 I can say in my defence that my fear wasn’t unfounded – they had the technology.
 Our brains have evolved to register movement on the ground level much better than anywhere else, looking for snakes and such, so I saw a movement and looked down, and there it was, a tiny frog merrily jumping on, looking for food or mate or taking care of some other frog business.
-I quietly voiced my opinion about the frog, its mother and the nature of their relationship, none of which it deserved.
+I quietly voiced my opinion about the frog, its mother and the nature of their relationship, none of which it actually deserved.
 I lowered my rifle and kept watching the road.

 Now I had a moment to think.
 And my first rational thought that morning was “Why am I lying down on a damp forest ground, clutching a military grade sniper rifle with an illegal magazine?”
-The answer came to me instantly: “Because it’s better than running directionless and very loudly through the forest, clutching a military grade sniper rifle with an illegal magazine.”
+The answer came to me instantly: “Because it’s better than running aimlessly and noisily through the forest, clutching a military grade sniper rifle with an illegal magazine.”
 It felt just like some kind of a mil-sim game: unreal and not nearly scary enough.
 Still I waited, as there was nothing better to do.

 I guess it could be worse: I was well-hidden, with a world-class sniper rifle and a handgun I still had in the back of my pants (I reached for it, suddenly worried that I dropped it somewhere – but no, it was still there).
-I can defend myself, if I had to.
+I could defend myself, if I had to.
 Most likely I wouldn’t even have to.
 Remaining hidden was fine with me.
 The mere thought of a plain old me actually shooting some armed attackers trying to kill me was ridiculous.
-Just as I thought that I saw movement on the track leading to the cabin.
+Just as I thought that, I saw movement on the track leading to the cabin.

 Someone was coming.